Leaving.

 DOES THIS EVER WORK?

 Yes!
 Although it can be a bit of a pain, showing the landlord that you know your rights works most of the time.
-Last year, all students who went through ADR with the help of our Advice Centre won their cases.
 You have to get started ASAP though - you only have three months after moving out to use ADR.
 Don’t worry though, we have ‘form-geeks’ who love helping students with ADR forms.

 HOW LONG DOES IT ALL TAKE?